All the info you need to know about getting to Taytay.

 From Puerto Princesa

-From Puerto Princesa, you can take a shuttle van or bus going to Taytay which will take around four hours.
-These vans and buses depart from Puerto Princesa airport and San Jose Terminal several times per day.
+From Puerto Princesa, travelers can take a shuttle van or bus to Taytay, which takes approximately four hours.
+These transportation options depart from Puerto Princesa airport and San Jose Terminal multiple times per day.
 The road from Puerto Princesa to Taytay is in good condition, and there are rest stops along the way for meals and restroom breaks.

 Get around Taytay